Vista-Technology/yanq/README.md

 ![](./images/ss03.png)

-Inside the _code_ folder of this project you can find all files related to Ansible automation, regarding the NetOps process.
+Inside the _code_ folder of this project, you can find all files related to Ansible automation, regarding the NetOps process.
 We use some collections and roles to perform the tasks (as you can see in the _requirements.yaml_ file):
 * Collections:
   * lvrfrc87.git_acp